Yucatan Peninsula Destinations

 Deciding where to visit will therefore depend on where your interests lie although some destinations do tick more than one box.

-For those who like to get out and explore, the Yucatan Peninsula is probably best known for its many, historic Mayan sites.
+For those who like to get out and explore, most holidays to Mexico’s Yucatan Peninsula will include visits to one or more of its many, historic Maya sites.
 As there are far too many for anyone to see them all, most people will opt to visit the key destinations, perhaps combining the larger, better known sites with the smaller, more out-of-the-way ones.

 By far the best known, and most visited Mayan site in the Yucatan Peninsula is Chichen Itza.
 Pretty much everyone visits it and you should too.